Sister: Hawaii girl was inside dog cage and not breathing

 During an interview a week ago with a detective, Isabella’s sister said the Kaluas asked her about two months ago to keep secret what happened: That Isabella “was in the bathroom in a dog cage, duct tape on her mouth and nose, and she didn’t wake up,” according to the police affidavit in support of warrants for the Kaluas’ arrests.

-The sister was identifed in the court documents only by her initials, I.M.K., and her age was not disclosed.
+The sister was identified in the court documents only by her initials, I.M.K., and her age was not disclosed.

 During a news conference announcing the arrests of the Kaluas, police declined comment on why they believe Isabella is dead.
 The timing of the sister’s interview last Friday with the detective coincides with Honolulu police homicide Lt.
 Deena Thoemmes saying the case turned into a murder investigation at the end of last week.